jposada202020/circuitpython_knitting/README.rst

 Usage Example
 =============

-Use the example provided in the folder with the helpeer file to use the procvided font.
+Use the example with the helper file to use the provided font.
+Good Luck!

 Contributing